mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 involved.

-Workaround: If you don't mind doing some surgery on the board, you can correct this by cutting the trace on the board between pin DS1307 pin 8 (VCC) and the secondary supply 5V line, and then soldering a jumper wire from DS1307 pin 8 to any convenient point on the VBUS network, such as the anode ("+" side) of D1.
+Workaround: If you don't mind doing some surgery on the board, you can correct this by cutting the trace on the board between DS1307 pin 8 (VCC) and the secondary supply 5V line, and then soldering a jumper wire from DS1307 pin 8 to any convenient point on the VBUS network, such as the anode ("+" side) of D1.
 You can cut the trace with a sharp knife, such as an X-Acto knife; the copper trace layer is quite thin, so you just have to score the board deep enough to break the copper.
-Check your work by testing continuity with a multimeter - make absolutely sure that there's no continuity (infinite resistance) between DS1307 pin 8 and the secondary supply 5V.
+Check your work by testing continuity with a multimeter - make absolutely sure that there's no continuity between DS1307 pin 8 and the secondary supply 5V.
 If the trace is still connected, it will short-circuit the two 5V power supplies together, which could do damage.

 <a href="DS1307-5V-patch-wire.jpg"><img src="DS1307-5V-patch-wire-thumb.jpg"></a>